wso2/docs-open-banking/en/docs/learn/ciba-set-up-flow.md

    application.
 Add the Server Key of that application here.
 You can obtain it from the [Firebase Console](https://console.firebase.google.com) of your project.

-Now this Push Authenticator (CIBA-Push-Aut) is available as a federated authenticator option inside any Service Provider application in the Identity Server.
+Now, this Push Authenticator (CIBA-Push-Auth) is available as a federated authenticator option inside any Service Provider application in the Identity Server.

 !!! tip
     Refer to the Postman collection [here](https://www.getpostman.com/collections/34a4fa4b9184ae3b4821), for a sample request.

 ## Configuring Authenticator